 If this all sounds like tree-hugger magic, there is actually hard evidence behind it resulting from hundreds of published scientific studies.
 Dr. Lee and his colleagues have volumes of data built from three decades of research.
 By implementing surveys and monitoring vital signs, research teams have documented the positive effects of mindfully being in the forest: elevated mood, more consistent sleep patterns, reduction in the stress hormone cortisol, boosting of the immune system and lowering of heart rate and blood pressure.
 The Japanese have designed a network of 62 certified forest therapy bases and they are used each year by between 2.5 and 5 million people, many directed to go out in nature by their physician.

 So if nature is medicine, and being involved with it provides a way for us to connect with the larger world and with ourselves, it’s logical to apply its benefits to those struggling to cope with the pressures and stresses of life in the 21st century.

 Our approach draws closely on the shinrin-yoku principle of mindfully using all five senses to experience the natural world and absorb its therapeutic qualities.
-But for those with limited experience outdoors, shinrin-yoku alone does meet them where they are
+But for those with limited experience outdoors, shinrin-yoku alone does not meet them where they are.

-Nature Worx is just one part of an emerging global movement focused on using nature to help people heal.
-There is science and evidence behind this movement and some think in the near future, more physicians will take note.
-Eventually, the thinking goes, insurance companies will have to buy in.
-Our journey back to nature, our home, will then be joined by many.
+Nature Worx is part of an emerging global movement focused on using nature to help people heal.
+Our journey back to nature is being joined by many.
+We are going home.